lucianoinso/integrateAndFire/README.md

-# integrateAndFire
+# Integrate and Fire
-A Python implementation of the "Integrate and Fire" model of a neuron
+A Python implementation of the "Integrate and Fire" model of a neuron.

+# Screenshots